By Gina Morin, Design Intervention

-So far we are a little more than half way through the core levels of branding.
+So far we are a little more than halfway through the core levels of branding.
 We've discussed Vision & Mission Statements, along with Values and Objectives.
 Our next step is to develop Audience Personas.
-Gaining clarity around whom you are targeting will help you avoid wasting time and money later when you are developing your visual branding and marketing materials.
+Gaining clarity around whom you are targeting will help you avoid wasting time and money later when you are designing your visual branding and marketing materials.

 The key to making sure you are reaching the right people with the right strategy of communications is to get beyond broad labels of your audience and put a name and a face to that type of person.
 We need to look at three ways to break this down:

 DEMOGRAPHICS will help you understand statistical information like:

 PSYCHOGRAPHICS will help you get more targeted by telling you more about things like:

 SOCIAL BEHAVIOR allows you to go one step further with more customized communication tailored to their needs and wants.
 Look to online social groups of like-minded people and ask:

 - What are the main characteristics of the group members?